 All developments taking place on this site in the future must be carried out in full compliance with the requirements of the Habitats Directive.
 The site has an attractive setting with many mature trees.
 Any development proposals for the site will be required to undertake a full Bat Survey of buildings and surrounding mature trees, particularly in relation to Lesser Horseshoe bats.
 Landscaping Plans must also be submitted that ensure the retention of the existing riparian area and riparian vegetation along the river bank, retention of existing treelines on the perimeter of the site, retention of the woodland on the southern and north eastern section of the site and focus on the establishment of linear vegetation features.
 The Fergus Minor River adjoins the southern boundary of the site.
-An otter survey confirming the presence/absence of otter holts in the riparian vegetation along the river bank will be required as part of any future development proposals and a 10m habitat buffer zone shall be preserved along the riverbank.
+An otter survey confirming the presence/absence of otter holts in the riparian vegetation along the riverbank will be required as part of any future development proposals and a 10m habitat buffer zone shall be preserved along the riverbank.
 Future development proposals must demonstrate, through a Light Spill Modelling Study, that there will be no negative impacts on habitats of protected species.

 The southern boundary of the site is located in Flood Zones A and B and development proposals for this site must be accompanied by a Flood Risk Assessment which will ensure that only water-compatible uses are developed in these areas.
-Finished floor levels of new buildings must be set above the 1-in-100 level plus freeboard of 300mm plus an additional allowance for the potential impacts of climate change.
-A Construction Method Statement will also be required to accompany any development proposals detailing how surfacewater run-off will be controlled during construction, particularly in relation to the release of silt/contaminants to nearby cSACs.
-Drainage Plans for surfacewater run-off via appropriate SuDS (petrol interceptor, silt trap etc.) prior to discharge to any surfacewater feature.
+Finished floor levels of new buildings must be set above the 1 in 100 level plus freeboard of 300mm plus an additional allowance for the potential impacts of climate change.
+A Construction Method Statement will also be required to accompany any development proposals detailing how surface water run-off will be controlled during construction, particularly in relation to the release of silt/contaminants to nearby cSACs.
+Drainage Plans for surface water run-off during operation must also be submitted.
+Plans must include the treatment of run-off via appropriate SuDS (petrol interceptor, silt trap etc.) prior to discharge to any surface water feature.